| | | | |

 While the rolls bake, prepare the garlic butter that you’ll pour over the rolls immediately after they come out of the oven as well as your Christmas tree garnishes.

 Once the rolls are golden brown and evenly baked, remove from the oven and pour the garlic butter evenly over the rolls.
-Use a pastry brush to make sure all the tops, nooks, and crannies are covered in the savory mixture that will soak into the rolls as they cool.
+Use a pastry brush to make sure all the tops, nooks, and crannies are covered in the savory mixture of sautéed garlic and melted butter that will soak into the rolls as they cool.

 Garnishing and Serving your Sourdough Pull-Apart Christmas Tree Rolls